Path of the Gods

 Something in me lit up.

-I felt a knowing in my body that I was meant to join her.
+I felt a knowing in my body that something exquisite had just conspired.

 I asked if she might want a travel companion.